PluribusDigital/playbook/growth/opportunities.md

 ### Validation Criteria Checklist

-* __STSI FIT__ - We are only so big, and can only track a targeted portion of the market.
+* __FIT__ - We are only so big, and can only track a targeted portion of the market.
 Does the client, mission, and scope of work fit our own mission and service areas?
 Is this work we will be proud to share?
   - [ ] Mission alignment
   - [ ] Target client
   - [ ] Focus service area / technology